The Dominant Pentatonic Scale - Guitar Lesson with Diagrams and Charts

 |Dominant pentatonic scale||1||2||3||5||b7|

-Another way to use the dominant pentatonic scale is to play it starting from the b5 of a dominant chord.
+An interesting way to use the dominant pentatonic scale is to play it starting from the b5 of a dominant chord.
 In other words, on the V7 you can play the dominant 7th pentatonic scale a tritone (three whole tones) away.
-This is what we call the "tritone substitution".
+This is what we call the tritone substitution.
 For example, for G7 use Db7 pentatonic (Db-Eb-F-Ab-B).
 This way you will highlight some altered notes as the #11 (b5), b13 and b9.

 Db7 dominant pentatonic against the G7 chord